rgodman/rgodman/README.md

 - 👋 Hi, I’m @rgodman
 - 👀 I’m interested in the creativity that code enables and how I can continue getting better at coding.
-- 🌱 I’m currently learning Java and web design in a coding boot camp (Tech Elevator)
+- 🌱 I’m completed learning Java and web design in a coding boot camp (Tech Elevator)

 <!---